American Shoal Light

-The American Shoal Light is located east of the Saddlebunch Keys, just offshore from Sugarloaf Key, close to Looe Key, in Florida, United States.
+The American Shoal Light is located east of the Saddlebunch Keys, just off Sugarloaf Key, close to Looe Key, in Florida, United States.
 It was completed in 1880, and first lit on July 15, 1880.
 The structure was built to the same plan and dimensions as the Fowey Rocks lighthouse, completed in 1878.

 History

 As early as 1851 plans were made for the erection of a series of great offshore lighthouses to mark the dangerous Florida Reef.
 These towers, all of skeleton iron construction, to resist hurricanes, were eventually built one at a time over a period of years, that on American Shoal completed in 1880, being the most recently constructed.

 American Shoal was built by a Trenton, New Jersey firm and took only 13 months to fabricate, ship, and erect on site.
 The site of the lighthouse was 15 miles to the eastward, on the outermost reefs, and was covered with 4 feet of water.
 Construction continued for about 2 years, and the tower when completed cost about $94,000.
 The lighthouse was first lighted on the night of July 15, 1880.

 American Shoal Light was built in wrought iron on a screw-pile foundation with a platform and a skeletal tower.
 The Light is 109 ft above the water.
 The keeper's octagonal dwelling is on a platform 40 ft above the water.
 The tower framework and dwelling are painted brown, while the enclosed circular stair to the lantern is painted white.
 The original lens was a first-order drum Fresnel lens, producing a flash every 5 seconds.
 The light was automated in 1963, and a fourth-order lens with solar-powered light was installed, the current (non-operational) light is a VRB-25 aerobeacon.
 The light had a nominal range of 14 nmi in the white sectors, and 10 nmi in the red sectors.

 The lighthouse is listed as number 1015 in the U.S. Coast Guard light list.

 In 1990, the U.S. Postal Service issued a 25 cent featuring the American Shoal Light.

 The lighthouse was deactivated in 2015.

 On May 20, 2016, 24 Cuban refugees boarded the lighthouse.
 Elements of the United States Coast Guard repatriated four of the refugees, and interned the other twenty at the Guantanamo Bay Naval Station.